rhevm-qe-automation/pytest_jira/README.rst

    * ~/jira.cfg
    * tests\_root\_dir/jira.cfg

-   The configuration file is loaded in that order meantioned above.
+   The configuration file is loaded in that order mentioned above.
    That means that first options from global configuration are loaded, and might be overwritten by options from user's home directory and finally these might be overwritten by options from test's root directory.

-   See example bellow, you can use it as tempate, and update it according to your needs.
+   See example bellow, you can use it as template, and update it according to your needs.

    .. code:: ini